michelin/Continuous-Architecture-Toolkit/CONTRIBUTING.md

 Thanks for your interest in contributing!
 This document outlines how we expect contributions to happen.

-Note that contributions can only be made by individuals representing themselves, not by a company.
+:warning: Note that contributions can only be made by individuals representing themselves, not by a company.

 ## TL;DR